Haplogroup K-M9

-Haplogroup K or K-M9 is a human Y-chromosome DNA haplogroup.
+Haplogroup K or K-M9 is a genetic lineage within human Y-chromosome DNA haplogroup.
 A sublineage of haplogroup IJK, K-M9, and its descendant clades represent a geographically widespread and diverse haplogroup.
 The lineages have long been found among males on every continent except Antarctica.

-The direct descendants of K-M9 are Haplogroup K2 (formerly KxLT; K-M526) and Haplogroup K1 (L298 = P326, also known as LT).
+The direct descendants of Haplogroup K1 (L298 = P326, also known as LT) and K-M9 are Haplogroup K2 (formerly KxLT; K-M526).